What is Living Well with Pain?

 Tina, who lives with pain and runs livingwellpain.net created the helpful 25 elements of living well with pain diagram below (used here with her kind permission), and she has written about 10 of these in a blogs here http://livingwellpain.net/category/25-ways-to-manage-pain, you will find some of these woven into this blog.

 Ok, this is complex!
 I am not going to go into the complexities of pain or the neuroscience in this blog, although understanding this and how this relates to you can be helpful.
-Many books delve into this in varying levels like Explain Pain & Explain Pain Supercharged and there are many great articles and blogs too (some are listed at the end of this blog).
+Many books delve into this in varying levels like Explain Pain & Explain Pain Supercharged (the latter is more technical read) and there are many great articles and blogs too (some are listed at the end of this blog).

-Understanding the different aspects of pain can help you understand that pain is a protection mechanism, how different systems adapt when pain persists and that they can adapt again.
+Understanding the different aspects of pain can help you understand that pain is a protection mechanism and systems can become overprotective, how different systems adapt when pain persists and that they can adapt again in a helpful way.
 Understanding pain includes understanding why, for example, things like hurt doesn’t necessarily equal harm, pain cannot be found on scans (we are much more than a sum of our parts), pain is a protection mechanism and a poor reflection of what is going on in the tissues, movements and activities become associated with pain and are not necessarily causing harm.
 It’s helpful for your friends and relatives to also have an evidenced based understanding of pain and how this relates to you.
 An evidenced based understanding means having an awareness or a more in-depth understanding of what the research tells us about pain, and knowing what myths exist in society (there are many myths!).

 There is no agreed definition or set way to do this.
 In my mind pacing is essentially a flexible daily structure of what’s helpful for you.
 There are no set rules, no-one paces the same way because no-one walks in the same shoes, even though we create similar footprints.
 What we learn from what the evidence tells us can help, as well as from each other’s paths and footsteps.
 Learning how to pace and manage pain is a journey of exploration that takes many directions.